SherryKennedy/Big_Data/README.md

 ### Before You Begin

-1. Create a new repository for this project called `big-data-challenge`.
+1. Create a new repository for this project called `big-data`.

 2. Clone the new repository to your computer.